frankshearar/Home/[Spec]-Server-side-warnings-for-NuGet-client.md

 ## Problem

-The NuGet client issues warnings an errors as they are encountered.
+The NuGet client issues warnings and errors as they are encountered.
 For example a warning is shown when running `nuget pack` and package metadata is invalid.
 Or an error when `nuget push` fails to authenticate with a remote server.

 Currently, NuGet servers can return errors to the NuGet client using standard HTTP error codes.
 However adding a warning to responses is not possible.